NikolaiRuhe/Shapes/README.md

 ##  Bezier Drawing App

 This is a simple bezier drawing app.
-It is not meant to be useful in any way but exists to assess developer skills for a job interview at [LiveSurface](http://www.livesurface.com).

 - Applicant: Nikolai Ruhe
 - Date: 2019-02-12
-- Time used: 9:00 am ... ongoing
+- Time used: 7.5h

 ### Full description